marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 <br />
 <b>THIRD</b>: unpack it (if downloaded zip-file) and open project under the IDE (with Netbeans: "File -> Open Project..." under the menu).

-    Than do the "Clean and Build Project" (how it called under the Netbeans);
+    Then do the "Clean and Build Project" (how it called under the Netbeans);
     this will trigger downloading/creating target-files and properly build project;

 <br />